gilvicarjo/keycloak/README.md

 If you have customized messages you might need to change the key or value or to add additional messages.

+## Copy Themes Directory

+Copy all files from

 ## Configure keycloak.conf

 For a first build add the following content for the /opt/keycloak/23.0.6/conf/keycloak.conf file